dotBunny/VSCode/README.md

 That's it!
 Your ready to go!

+OK, so maybe some people need a little video explaining some of the finer details of how to use the plugin.
+So I shot a [quick video](https://vimeo.com/dotbunny/vscode) that highlights the ups and the downs (like Unity hanging after debugging sometimes) for people to watch.

 ## Platform Support
 I use the plugin every day on a Mac (so it's battle tested there), and occasionally test it on a Windows VM.
 As for the recently announced Linux support, it should work just like the Mac version.
 I'll get around to installing the Linux editor sometime in the near future.